 f.
 Where nonconformities are identified during the internal audit process, a corrective action plan shall be developed at the site and/or organizational level.

-.56.3 Where the has outsourced activities within the scope of its certified sourcing the organization shall develop procedures for the audit of these contractors
+8.6.3 Where the Certified Organization has outsourced activities within the scope of its certified sourcing the organization shall develop procedures for the audit of these contractors including a written agreement with all outsource contractors that states:

+a. the certified organization maintains legal ownership of all input material to be included in the outsourced processes;

+b. the certified material from the certified organization is physically

+segregated from other non-certified material and outsource contractor returns the material back to the certified organization after the outsourced work is completed, and

+c. the certified organization reserves the right for the SFI – accredited certification body to audit the outsourcing contractor or operation.

-.56.4 The internal audit of outsource contractors may be conducted remotely.
+8.6.4 The internal audit of outsource contractors may be conducted remotely.